alexkoulakos/explain-then-predict/models/expl-based/README.md

     --num_test_samples -1 \
 ```

-:warning:**Note:**:warning: You can customize the text generation strategy and parameters by modifying the file `generation_config.py` according to your specific needs.
+:information_source: You can customize the text generation strategy and parameters by modifying the file `generation_config.py` according to your specific needs.